Jump to Content

 5J Extend and Pretend and Other CRE Myths Repeated in 6J

 We’ve seen all kinds of opinions on the current state of commercial real estate credit risk management but is it really descriptive of the current state of affairs?
 Your CRE risk management strategy relies on an accurate assessment of the current state of CRE risks so you can create a customized approach to the business.
-Our experts will separate fact from fiction on risks and provide you with a map to creating the best CRE risk strategy for your bank.
+Our experts will separate fact from fiction on risks and provide you with a map to create the best CRE risk strategy for your bank.

 11:15 AM – 11:30 PM